emqx/emqx-docs/en_US/data-integration/data-bridge-tdengine.md

 # Ingest Data into TDengine

-EMQX supports integration with TDengine so you can save client messages and events to TDengine, or use events to trigger the update or removal of data from TDengine to record the online status or online/offline of clients.
+EMQX supports integration with TDengine so you can save MQTT messages and client events to TDengine, or use events to trigger the update or removal of data from TDengine to record the online status or online/offline of clients.

 ## Prerequisites